 |33 and Above||Good||>49%|

-You will need very good grades in high school to get into Oberlin College.
+Applicants require very good grades in high school to get into Oberlin.
 The average high school GPA of the admitted freshman class at Oberlin College was 3.57 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-Even with a competitive GPA, admission to Oberlin College will be challenging as the school denies more applicants than it admits.
+The school ranks #12 in Ohio for highest average GPA.
+Even with a competitive GPA, admission to Oberlin will be challenging as the school denies more applicants than it admits.

 |3.50 to 3.75||28%||Avg +|